PlaidWeb/publ-site/content/manual/Getting started.md

 Also, if `pip3` doesn't work, try running just `pip` instead; not all distributions differentiate between Python 2 and 3 anymore.

+If your distribution doesn't provide an easy recent version, consider using [pyenv](https://github.com/pyenv/pyenv-installer).

 ### Windows